Frequently Asked Questions

 How do I prepare for my first session?
 What will subsequent sessions be like?

 The first session or two will be getting to know each other.
 It will be most helpful if you arrive with the intention of being as open and honest as you can be.
 We will most likely discuss what brings you into therapy, your job, significant relationships, hobbies and other aspects of your life that are important to you.
 As I am getting to know you, it is likely that you will have some questions about my training and approach to therapy.
 I am always happy to answer questions about my professional background and the counseling process.
 We will also discuss what you would like help with and talk about your mental health history and previous treatment, if applicable.
-By the end of our first session, we will each have a better understanding of one another and may have talked about the possibility of working together.

 How often we meet will be decided together and dependent on the issues that have brought you into therapy.
 In general, it is helpful to meet weekly and as we gain traction, stretch our sessions out to every other week or longer.
 Of course, scheduling, commitments and financial considerations will also be a part of the conversation.